 The pre-scripted messages may be used as a guide to communicate the status of an event.
-It is expected that this message will be abbreviated to 140 characters in order to be broadcasted using social media (Facebook, Twitter, and Nextdoor Neighbor), automated E911 text (if available), email, and voice message format.
+It is expected that this message will be abbreviated to 140 characters to be broadcasted using social media (Facebook, Twitter, and Nextdoor), automated E911 text (if available), email, and voice message format.
 Due to our size, it is most efficient to notify all available residents in and around the City of Leon Valley.
-Residents that live in or nearest the floodplain may subscribe to automatic text notification through the city's flood sensors.
+Residents that live nearest the floodplain may subscribe to automatic text notification through the city's flood sensors (www.bexarflood.org).

-The siren will be sounded by Police Dispatch or by the Fire Department in Dispatch when the creeks are expected to spill onto Poss Road, El Verde Road, Evers Road, and Bandera Road.
-Again, the Flood Warning siren is expected to sound when the water level from the creeks reach; the fence line on Poss Road, across El Verde Road, and in the parking lot of Chacha's Mexican restaurant on Bandera Road.
+The Flood Warning Siren will be sounded when creeks are expected to spill onto Poss Road, El Verde Road, Evers Road, and Bandera Road.
+Again, the Flood Warning Siren is expected to sound when the water level from the creeks reach the level of the roads and/or before they reach homes.

-The Police and Fire Department will notify by vehicle's Public Address system, driving along the low lying areas, to include; Poss, Canterfield, Trotter, Balky, Sulky, Pacer, Hoofs, El Verde, Sunlight Drive, Horse Tail, Aids Drive, and Seneca.
+When possible, the Police and Fire Department will notify, by vehicle's Public Address system, driving along the low-lying areas, to include Poss, Canterfield, Trotter, Balky, Sulky, Pacer, Hoofs, El Verde, Sunlight Drive, Horse Tail, Aids Drive, Seneca and the area in and around Zarzamora Creek.
 A route is provided in each patrol vehicle and in Dispatch (See 6.0 Notification Route Map)

-The Police Dispatch has the approval and is authorized to use the enhanced telephone notification system.
+The Bexar County Sheriff's Dispatch Center has approval and is authorized to use the enhanced telephone notification system.
 The local cable television system programming is overridden with scripted messages in coordination with the Bexar County and San Antonio EOC.
-All Group homes, and schools are required to have on-hand a NOAA Weather Radio Receiver.
+All Group homes, community homes, assisted living homes, residents along a known flooding areas and schools should have a NOAA Weather Radio Receiver on hand.